pipieter/ThesisRankingProgrammingLanguages/README.md

 # RAPL

-The current RAPL utility tool is the one created by Nicolas van Kempen et al. and can be found here: https://github.com/nicovank/Energy-Languages
+The current RAPL utility tool is based on the one created by [Nicolas van Kempen et al](https://github.com/nicovank/Energy-Languages), and can be found here: https://github.com/pipieter/Thesis-RAPL.

 # Future notes: